 The City of Thousand Oaks extracts groundwater for median irrigation on Hillcrest Ave. and golf course irrigation at the Los Robles Golf Course.
+The City is now studying the potential for desalinating and distributing additional groundwater from this well located at the Los Robles Golf Course to serve other customers in the city.
 California Water Service and California American Water along with the City of Thousand Oaks Water Department provide water imported from Calleguas in the Thousand Oaks, Newbury Park and Westlake Village area.
 According to the City of Thousand Oaks 2015 Urban Water Management Plan, the City supplies water to approximately 36% of water users, California American Water 48%, and California Water Service Company 16%.
 In 2018, these three water purveyors received 32,170 AF of water from Calleguas.